By: Augusto Rodríguez Flores

 Due to its privileged position within the Chocó, Mashpi is home to some 400 species in different habitats and stratum, with some 35 registered as endemic.
 All are extremely eye-catching, beautiful, and unique.
 In this natural paradise, you can appreciate really common and easy-to-spot species like tanagers, euphonies, toucans, woodpeckers, hummingbirds, trogons, owls and birds of prey.

-However, as well as the easy and common species, Mashpi is also inhabited by some very rare and difficult-to-spot birds, like the banded ground-cuckoo which is endemic to the Chocó and is threatened due to deforestation, a problem that today affects many species of flora and fauna.
-Another very rare bird to see is the umbrella bird that is also vulnerable, according to the International Union for Conservation of Nature, due to the destruction of its habitat and the pressure of hunting.
-So rare is this species that many aspects of its evolution and ecology remain unknown.
+However, as well as the easy and common species that enhance bird-tourism, Mashpi is also inhabited by some very rare and difficult-to-spot birds, contributing to its unique bird-tourism appeal.
+Among these is the banded ground-cuckoo, endemic to the Chocó region and threatened due to deforestation, a problem that today affects many species of flora and fauna crucial for bird-tourism.
+Another very rare bird to see, which adds a special allure for bird-tourism enthusiasts, is the umbrella bird.
+This species is also vulnerable, according to the International Union for Conservation of Nature, due to the destruction of its habitat and the pressure of hunting.
+So rare is this species that many aspects of its evolution and ecology remain unknown, making it a significant point of interest for bird-tourism.

-Personally, the bird that most catches my eye is the Chocó toucan, which is also endemic to this privileged zone.
-Apart from being large and striking, this species has a unique song that is unmistakeable when you hear it in the forest.
-It incites a feeling of peace and contentment in those visiting the reserve.
+Personally, the bird that most catches my eye, enhancing the bird-tourism experience at Mashpi, is the Chocó toucan, which is also endemic to this privileged zone.
+Apart from being large and striking, a real treasure for bird-tourism, this species has a unique song that is unmistakeable when you hear it in the forest.
+It incites a feeling of peace and contentment in those visiting the reserve, underscoring the importance of bird-tourism in connecting people with nature’s wonders.

 Thanks to its top-notch naturalist guides, its biodiversity and its geographic location, Mashpi Lodge continues to grow as a bird-watcher’s haven.